AlonaVladymyrovaTrinity/AlonaVladymyrovaTrinity/README.md

 -->
 - 👋 Hi, I’m <a href="https://www.linkedin.com/in/alona-vladymyrova/" target="_blank" rel="noopener noreferrer">Alona Vladymyrova</a>, a frontend developer

-- 👩‍💻 I’m interested in html, css, JavaScript, React, Bootstrap, Material-ui
+- 👩‍💻 My key skills: html, css, JavaScript, React, Bootstrap, Material-ui

 - 😎 I am continuously building front-end applications with React that are scalable, performant and accessible.
 <!--at <a href="https://codethedream.org/" target="_blank" rel="noopener noreferrer">Code the Dream School</a>  -->